shoeffner/mthesis/src/models_and_methods.md

 parameters can be used together with the distance estimation (@sec:distance-estimation) to estimate the screen corners (@sec:calculation-of-screen-corners).
-In Gaze the Levenberg--Marquardt optimization is used because it subjectively performs better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their head (for a comparison see @fig:solvepnpcomparison).
+In Gaze the Levenberg--Marquardt optimization is used because it subjectively performs slightly better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their heads (A comparison can be found inside the Appendix, see
+@fig:solvepnpcomparison).
 Since for gaze tracking subjects can be assumed to look more likely into the direction of the camera, it is more important to estimate frontal images better.
+Problems will still arise when subjects point their noses directly into the camera: In such a case there are two possible solutions for the $z$ axis, either pointing outwards or pointing inwards of the head, leading to some false estimations.

 ### Distance estimation